vpetkov/twistr/README.md

 =====

 Run the script after giving it run permissions without any arguments and it will give you brief instructions on its usage.
-Tipically you will have to create a file with your login data, chmod it 600 to protect it from curious eyes, and then run Twistr with the data as the first argument, and then two optional fields that will describe and complement your data.
+Tipically you will have to create a file with your login data (at $HOME/.twistrrc), chmod it 600 to protect it from curious eyes, and then run Twistr with the data as the first argument, and then two optional fields that will describe and complement your data.

 License